davekinkead/davekinkead.github.io/_posts/interwebs/2016-02-01-there-are-no-class-methods-in-ruby.md

 Yes, yes I see it too but that ain't no class method.
 Let me explain....

-Methods always have recievers [^unbound] - the objects that they belong to.
-When we define a method, we also specify its reciever either implicitly or explicitly.
+Methods always have receivers [^unbound] - the objects that they belong to.
+When we define a method, we also specify its receiver either implicitly or explicitly.
 But everything in Ruby is an object.
 That means classes are objects too.

 [^unbound]: What?
 You think I forget `UnboundMethod`.
 Just try `unbound_method.is_a?
 Method`